A Sonnet for Robert Whiteside

 That deeply wounds but does not let me die.

-How men endure the winds of war like leaves,
+Men must endure the winds of war like leaves,

-Have you, my spring bud, emerged to leaf
+Have you, my spring bud, emerged to leaf,

 I shall keep faith with every passing day,